 - These potatoes are great for serving to a crowd.
 They are so tasty that everyone, vegan or not, will LOVE them!

-- This version because is so quick and easy to prepare!
-You just leave it cooking in the oven for when you need it!
+- This version is so quick and easy to prepare!
+You can just quickly throw it together then pop it in the oven to be ready when you need it.

 - This is a quick way of making the dish that massively reduces the faff factor but doesn’t compromise on flavour.